Cryptohnic/Cryptohnic/README.md

 - 👋 Hi, I’m @Cryptohnic
 - 👀 I’m interested in Computer Programming and working with data
-- 🌱 I’m currently learning data structures in Java
+- 🌱 I’m currently learning and mastering Python3
-- 📫 How to reach me brandonwalex@gmail.com 8179889017
+- 📫 How to reach me brandonwalex@gmail.com 817-988-9017